 No individual support is available for DMP, which is usual for open-source projects.
 Because most music professionals are unfamiliar with this concept, an explanation is due here.

 Creator of this software is not the vendor for your instance of DMP.
 You are.

 If you run into an issue with any third party, most notably a CMO or their administrative agency, and they tell you to ask your software vendor for support, that would be you.

 If you forget your password and have to reset it, there is no one who can do it but you.

 If you have any issues whatsoever, solving them is solely your responsibility.

-Having said that, here is what you should do.
+Having said that, here is what you can try.

-The first step in resolving any issues should be reading the relevant parts of this documentation, most notably the user manual.
+The first step in resolving any issues is reading the relevant parts of this documentation, most notably the User Manual.
 If you are not sure what is relevant, use search.
 If it does not help, read everything.